Hydrospheredata/hydro-serving/docs/src/main/paradox/overview/architecture.md

 ### Manager

-Manager is a service component, responsible for managing Hydrosphere entities (models and applications), provisioning infrastructure resources and providing interfaces for interacting with Hydrosphere entities.
+Manager manages Hydrosphere entities (models and applications), provisions infrastructure resources and provides interfaces for interacting with Hydrosphere entities.

 ### Gateway

-Gateway is a service component responsible for handling prediction requests and routing them among model services.
+Gateway handles prediction requests and routing them among model services.
 Gateway maps model endpoint name to a corresponding container.
 Whenever it receives a request it communicates with that container by gRPC protocol.

 ### UI

-UI is a service component displays user-friendly interface for models, applications as well as monitoring charts and profiles.
+UI displays user-friendly interface for models, applications as well as monitoring charts and profiles.

 ### Sonar

+Sonar monitors your models during inference phase.
+User can use sonar to evaluate how a model behaves under production load.
+For instance you can:
-Sonar is a service component responsible for monitoring your models during inference phase.
-It allows you to evaluate how your model behaves under production load, i.e. is there a concept drift occurred in the production data (so your model needs to be retrained); how many outliers are there in the production data; how distribution of your training data is compared with the distribution of the production data?
+1. check if a concept drift occurred in the production data (so your model needs to be retrained)
+2. see how many outliers are there in the production data
+3. see how distribution of your training data is compared with the distribution of the production data?

 #### S3 Storage

-S3 Storage is used by **Sonar** to store model training data and production requests data.
+**Sonar** uses [S3](https://aws.amazon.com/s3/) to store model training data and production requests data.